lchdl/sgl/README.md

 <b>SGL</b> is a tiny, light-weight cross-platform (for Windows & Linux-based systems) <i><b>software rasterizer written in C++</i></b> by strictly following the classic GPU rasterization pipeline specifications with <i><b>skeletal animation support</i></b>.
 Users can program their own <i><b>vertex and fragment shaders</i></b> and attach them to the pipeline to achieve custom effects.
+The overall design of the rasterization pipeline is shown below.

 <p align="center">
   <img width="700" src="https://github.com/lchdl/sgl/blob/develop/demos/pipeline.png">
 </p>

-* Currently used as my own retro-style game engine.
+* SGL is currently used as my own retro-style game engine.

 ## Demos and tests
 | Demo or test name |  Demo showcase  | Description |